josias-r/boarding.js/readme.md

 ### Asynchronous Actions – [Demo](https://josias-r.github.io/boarding.js)

 For any asynchronous actions between the transition steps, you may delay the execution till the action completes.
-All you have to do is stop the transition using `boarding.preventMove()` in your `onNext` or `onPrevious` callbacks and initiate it manually using `boarding.moveNext()`.
+All you have to do is stop the transition using `boarding.preventMove()` in your `onNext` or `onPrevious` callbacks and then use `boarding.continue()` to continue the transition where you left off.
 Here is a sample implementation where it will stop at the second step for four seconds and then move on to the next step.

 ```javascript
 const boarding = new Boarding();